hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 {"age": {$gt: 22}}
 ```

 This document contains a nested document (recall that we mentioned documents are allowed to have documents as values for fields)!
 The MongoDB Query Language has query operators that make it easy for us to query certain types of data. `$gt` is Mongo's query operator for "greater than."
-If we use this query operator, the database will return all documents where the "`age`" field has a value greater than the speicified value, which is `22` in this case!
+If we use this query operator, the database will return all documents where the "`age`" field has a value greater than the specified value, which is `22` in this case!

 We can use MongoDB's query operators to make some very interesting queries!
 Check out [MongoDB's Query Operator documentation](https://docs.mongodb.com/manual/reference/operator/query/) to learn more about how to use them!